Carol Marsh’s “Pictures in Leaves” (NMW 2016)

-Carol Marsh of Washington D.C. has won the New Millennium Fiction Prize for “Pictures in Leaves.”
+Carol Marsh of Washington D.C. has won the 41st New Millennium Nonfiction Prize for “Pictures in Leaves.”

 Pictures In Leaves